fwupd/fwupd/plugins/thunderbolt/README.md

  * The daemon does not keep track of the physical devices, so we have to check a list of cached added sysfs paths to be able to do a rescan only when a Thunderbolt controller is removed.
- * The `thunderboltd` daemon does not know whether devices are internal or not.

 Build Requirements
 ------------------

-For UEFI capsule support, you need to install libtbtfwu.
+For Thunderbolt online update support, you need to install libtbtfwu.
 * source:		https://github.com/01org/thunderbolt-software-user-space/tree/fwupdate

 If you don't want or need this functionality you can use the